 5. Browse The Boutiques And Charity Shops

 One of the joys of this neighborhood is the shopping — mostly independent shops, a lot of British designers, and all small stores.
-Try Emma Bridgewater for the cutest crockery, The Conran Shop for superb interior decor ideas, Fresh for cosmetics, and Cath Kidston for all things floral.
+Try Emma Bridgewater for the cutest crockery, The Conran Shop for superb interior decor ideas, and Cath Kidston for all things floral.

 Then there are the charity shops.
 This is an upscale residential neighborhood, and when the women give their once-worn clothes to charity, you can sometimes pick up a real bargain.
 Try Cancer Research UK and Oxfam (which also has a superb book section).
 If you are a connoisseur of vintage clothing, make an appointment at William Vintage, where you can get exclusive and very special old clothes and costumes — for a price.